Mind Lab Pro® Ingredients

 Mind Lab Pro®’s Bacopa monnieri has been shown to enhance delayed recall memory, immediate recall memory and learning in clinical research.

-Lion’s Mane Mushroom 500 mg
+Organic Lion’s Mane Mushroom 500 mg

-Full-spectrum extract with active hericenones and erinacines
+Full spectrum organic with active hericenones and erinacines

 Brain Bioactivities: The only mushroom that supports brain health, Lion’s Mane supplies active nootropics called hericenones and erinacines.
 Animal research suggests Lion’s Mane stimulates Nerve Growth Factor (NGF) production, which may help with neural regeneration and myelin nerve sheath synthesis.
 Optimised NGF may support brain plasticity for storage of new learning and memories, as well as promoting robust brain cell replication and healthy brain cell membrane function.